ccb012100/dev-notes/GNOME.md

 ## "Phantom" extensions

+### Symptom

-This is for an issue where GNOME keeps trying to install an extension every time the screen locks.
+GNOME keeps trying to install an extension every time the screen locks.
 In my case, it was `ubuntu-app-indicator`, so I'll use that as the example.

-First, run `gsettings list-recursively | rg APP_NAME
+First, run `gsettings list-recursively | rg APP_NAME`

 ```bash
 ❯ gsettings list-recursively | rg -F 'app-indicator'